bfncs/modShopify/readme.md

 *******************************************

-A modX extra to show products via Shopify Products.
+A modX extra to show products via Shopify API.

 # Installation